Devender-008/Color-Styling/README.md

 ## Project Structure

 - `index.html`: The main HTML file containing the structure of the web page.
-- `styles.css`: The CSS file containing styles applied to the HTML elements.
+- `style.css`: The CSS file containing style applied to the HTML elements.

 ## Features